snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 his Journey, making his fortune, creating his own destiny.
 How could he do that at an out of the way station?

-He wanted to scoff and walk out of the bar.
-But he didn't have many options.
+He wanted to scoff and walk out of the bar, but he didn't have many options.
 "Can I think about it and get back to you?"

-The bartender gave him a knowing look and said, "Take all the time you need."
+The bartender gave him a knowing look, nodded, and said, "Take all the time you need."

 It was official: no one would give Taryn a ride anywhere for free.
 No